nauam/Courses/docs/manual/workflow-steps/file-transfer.md

 ### Copy from Local to FTP

-This job copy a file from the QW Control server to a remote machine using FTP
+This job copy a file from the Rundeck server to a remote machine using FTP

 ```
 - defaultTab: summary